-The previous evening, we met for a debrief at our chosen trek company, Alpaca Expeditions, located in the heart of Cusco, Peru.
+The previous evening, we met for a debrief at our chosen trek company, Alpaca Expeditions, located in the heart of Cusco, Peru in South America.
 We met a cute couple from London, whom would be joining us on our hike.
 (Shout out to Liam and Sarah!)
 We were given an overview of the trek itinerary, what to expect and another review of the items we should have in our day pack.
 Check out our overview of the Lares Trek to Machu Picchu Part I

 Day One began bright and early, at 5 am.
 Our guide, porters and chef picked us up at our hotel in Cusco.
 We began our day with a 2 hour bus ride, watching the sun set, on the way to the Calca market.
 Here we stopped to purchase gifts for the local families and children at the schools that we would visit along the way.

 Our group purchased Coca leaves, sugar and tooth paste for the local family we visited as well as notebooks, markers, coloring pencils and a soccer ball for the children in the school.

 After the market, another hour drive up to the Thermal Baths of Lares.
 These thermal baths were the perfect place to begin our trek.
 There were six pools ranging from almost boiling water to cold.
 After a dip in the thermal baths, we dressed and prepared ourselves for our breakfast.